react-native-google-signin/docs/docs/errors.md

 When catching and handling errors thrown by the library, it's strongly recommended not to immediately present them using the [`Alert` module](https://reactnative.dev/docs/alert).
 This is because on Android, when transitioning from the Google Sign-In flow to your app, the current [Activity](https://developer.android.com/reference/android/app/Activity) may be `null` which would cause the alert call to be a noop.
 You can work around this by presenting the alert after a delay, or handling the error differently.

+For authentication, the recommended [`authenticate`](one-tap#authenticate) API returns typed errors as `response.error`, so you can read `response.error.code` without narrowing a caught value.
+The helpers below are still useful for advanced methods and for the Original Google Sign In module.

 ### `isErrorWithCode(value)`

 TypeScript helper to check if the passed parameter is an instance of `Error` which has the `code` property.
 All errors thrown by this library have the `code` property, which contains a value from [`statusCodes`](#status-codes) or some other string for the less-usual errors.